Research

 Specifically, the Flourishing Business Canvas stands on the shoulders of the 2004 PhD by Alexander Osterwalder where he defined the first Business Model Ontology.
 This was then developed into the Strongly Sustainable Business Model Ontology defined by Antony Upward in 2013.
 The Strongly Sustainable Business Model Ontology “powers” the Flourishing Business Canvas.

-The following are the key items arising from the research program to date.
-All citation counts are as of September 2022 from Google Scholar.
+The following are the key items arising from the research programme to date.
+All citation counts are as of March 2026 from Google Scholar.

-• Summary of masters thesis – citations 535 (very high for a paper in its field; one of the top papers for citations in this highly ranked journal ever – this from the editor; citation count growing by ~150/year for past 3 years): Upward, A., & Jones, P. H. (2016).
+• Summary of masters thesis – citations 954 (very high for a paper in its field; one of the top papers ever for citations in this highly ranked journal – this from the editor; citation count growing by ~100/year for past 3 years): Upward, A., & Jones, P. H. (2016).
 An Ontology for Strongly Sustainable Business Models: Defining an Enterprise Framework Compatible with Natural and Social Science.
 Organization & Environment, 29-Special Issue: Business Models for Sustainability: Entrepreneurship, Innovation, and Transformation(1), 97–123.
 DOI:10.1177/1086026615592933

 The Canvas has also been featured in approx. 3 other textbook / anthology chapters by others…including: